secretstartups/handbook/quality/quality-engineering/debugging-qa-test-failures/index.html.md

 ### General guidelines

 - **Fix tests failing in `master` before other development work**: [Failing tests on `master` are treated as the highest priority](/handbook/engineering/workflow/#broken-master) relative to other development work, e.g., new features.
+Note that for pipeline triage DRIs, [triage and reporting](#report-the-failure) takes priority over fixing tests.
 - **Follow the [pipeline triage guidelines](#how-to-triage-a-qa-test-pipeline-failure) for investigating, reporting, and resolving test failures**
 - **Flaky tests are quarantined until proven stable**: A flaky test is as bad as no tests or in some cases worse due to the effort required to fix or even re-write the test.
 As soon as detected it is quarantined immediately to stabilize CI, and then fixed as soon as possible, and monitored until it is fixed.